• Skip to primary navigation

 Place all the remaining berries in a separate colander and rinse well under gently running cold water.
 Again, leave them in your colander to drain.

-While your berries are draining, rinse your basil under cold running water, pat dry with a towel and then cut chiffonade.
+While your berries are draining, rinse your basil under cold running water, pat dry with a towel and then cut chiffonade style.

 Using some paper towel, gently pat dry your strawberries then hull them, remove any damaged parts and cut them in half.
 Transfer to a large mixing bowl.

-Gently pat dry the rest of your berries discarding any damaged ones then add to your bowl.
+Gently pat the rest of your berries dry and discard any damaged ones then add them to your large bowl.

-Add the balsamic glaze and the basil chiffonade to your bowl and toss gently, being very careful not to damage them, until the berries, basil and balsamic glaze are mixed well together.
+Add the balsamic glaze and the basil ribbons to your bowl and toss gently, being very careful not to damage the berries, and make sure the berries, basil and balsamic glaze are mixed well together.

-Arrange in a salad bowl and place in the fridge to chill until you are ready to serve.
+Arrange in a salad bowl and keep refrigerated until you are ready to serve.

-This Berry Salad is best served fresh on the day it is made, but it will keep in the fridge for a day or two if you store it covered in an air-tight container.
+This berry fruit salad is best served fresh on the day it is made, but it will keep for a day or two if you store it covered in an air-tight container in the fridge.
+Great for breakfast the next day with some Greek yoghurt and granola.

-It can be made up to four hours in advance just keep it covered in the fridge until needed.
+It can be made up to four hours in advance just keep it covered in the fridge until right before serving.

 You can also prepare the berries 12 hours in advance if you like, just wash them under gently cold running water, and dry them thoroughly with paper towels.
 It is important that the berries are as dry as possible otherwise they will spoil.